ali-jalaal/ali-jalaal/README.md

 modular-monolithic.
 I actively mentor and participate in team activities with other engineers as part of Scrum and SAFe teams.

-👯 I enjoy working with enterprise applications and open-source projects and exploring new technologies, especially those related to IAM such as OAuth2, OIDC, SCIM, CIAM, and OPA
+👯 I enjoy working on scalable applications and open-source projects and exploring new technologies, especially those related to IAM such as OAuth2, OIDC, SCIM, Keycloak, and OPA.

-📫 How to reach me: <b><a href="https://www.linkedin.com/in/ali-jalal/">LinkedIn</a></b>
+📫 How to reach me? <b><a href="https://www.linkedin.com/in/ali-jalal/">LinkedIn</a></b>

 ---